jgosmann/xpost/readme.txt

 == Installation ==

-1. Upload the `xpost` folder to the `/wp-content/plugins/` directory
+1. Upload the `xpostcs` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Goto 'Settings', then 'Xpost' and add your Wordpress blogs.
+1. Goto 'Settings', then 'Xpost' and add your Community Server.
 1. That's it!
 When editing or creating a post you will find a Xpost widget in the sidebar where you can select the blogs to crosspost to and the categories.

 Please note that you have to activate posting via XML-RPC for the blogs you want to crosspost to.
 You can activate XML-RPC if you goto 'Settings' and then 'Writing' in the admin interface of each of those blogs.